Let’s grow through

 Beans help smooth some of that chaos.

-They are rich in fiber, plant protein, minerals, and phytonutrients that support hormone balance, especially during perimenopause and menopause.
-Some legumes contain phytoestrogens, which are gentle plant compounds that do not override your hormones but can help soften the sharp edges when estrogen dips.
+They’re rich in fiber, plant protein, minerals, and phytonutrients that support hormone balance, especially during perimenopause and menopause.
+Some legumes contain phytoestrogens, which are gentle plant compounds that don’t override your hormones but can help soften the sharp edges when estrogen dips.

-They do not fix everything, but they support everything.
-It is worth a try.
+They don’t fix everything, but they support everything.
+That alone makes them worth a try.

 Sometimes that support is enough, and sometimes we also need extra help from prescription hormones.
-I like to explore natural approaches as well.
-I am still fighting to get my hormones properly tested, but that is a topic for a different blog.
+I like to explore natural approaches too.
+I’m still fighting to get my hormones properly tested, but that’s a topic for a different blog.
 Let’s get back to the beans.

 Beans, the Gut, and the Art of Going Slow